ajkluber/model_builder/README.md

 Description:
 ------------

 The model_builder package is responsible for constructing simulation input files (e.g. Gromacs .gro and .top files) for (currently) coarse-grain models of proteins.
+It can be used in scripts by itself or as part of the project_tools package.

 How To Use this Module:
 -----------------------